henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

             [time-lib-comparison.app-main :as app]))

 (defn interval-calc [event-date]
-  (-> cu/days (cu/between (date/parse event-date) (date/now))))
+  (-> cu/days (cu/between (date/now) (date/parse event-date))))

 (defn tomorrow []
   (-> (date/now)
-      (date/plus-days 2)))
+      (date/plus-days 1)))

 ```

 # And now, a twist

-Did you notice any bugs?

 The libraries have been weighed up against each other performance-wise, but
 of course that is only one part of the story.

-Based on my impressions of the Clojure community, I think that the majority of Clojurescript developers
- also develop in Clojure, on the jvm.
-That means that sooner or later they will need to use java.time as that is the
- platform API.
- Dates and times are complicated.
-What makes things needlessly more
+Did you notice any bugs in the Deja-fu version?
+Go back and look if you want, I will reveal the issues in the next sentence.

+The Deja-fu version is expecting that there are 24 hours in a day - and generally that's right, except when crossing
+a DST boundary.
+The other issue is in the `tomorrow` function of the Deja-fu version.
+It doesn't return tomorrow's date.

-difficult is having to use unfamiliar APIs.
-It's not just different method
+If you already know java.time, then it's not just different method
-signatures, but actual semantics.
-For example, if you 'add' a month to the 31st January, what happens?
+signatures you'd have to deal with in using Deja-fu, but actual semantics.
+For example, if you 'add' a month to the
+31st January, what happens?
 A decision had to be made by the API authors, and that decision was made differently in java.time vs js/Date.

-So I'll leave it to the reader to spot the bugs (I have deliberately put 2 in each version), but
-just offer a general word of warning that if you have
-measured and found a worthwhile performance gain with some software you manage, make sure you consider
-the cost of that.
-Cost which
-might be measured in developer time and hard-to-spot bugs.

 ## Is this a fair test?

-The main take-away I would hope readers
-get from this is that that cljc.java-time should not be dismissed out of hand for some common use cases, just
-as we don't generally dismiss Clojure because it might be 'slower' or more 'memory hungry' compared to C.

-All that being said, I have chosen some requirements for the app where in the Deja-fu version I need to use to the much
+I have chosen some requirements for the app where in the Deja-fu version I need to use to the much
 maligned js/Date API.
+If you knew you'd be going down that road from the start, you might think twice about choosing a
+`lightweight` date/time library, but unpredictability is the annoying thing about users and their requirements isn't it?

 Also, if the app needed to do custom parsing and formatting, for the cljc.java-time version I'd need to bring in a JSJoda addon,
 which takes TTI up to 2.5 seconds on mobile, whereas with the Deja-fu version TTI would be the same.